Fenix @develop

 [out]errorThe return status of Fenix_Init

 Used to signal that a non-fatal error or special condition was encountered in the execution of Fenix_Init, or FENIX_SUCCESS otherwise.
 It has the same value across all ranks released by Fenix_Init.
-If spawning is explicitly disabled (_spawn equals false) and spare ranks have been depleted, Fenix will repair resilience communicators by shrinking them and will report such shrinkage in this return parameter through the value FENIX_WARNING_SPARE_RANKS_DEPLETED.
+If spawning is not enabled (FENIX_RECOVERY_MODE is not FENIX_RECOVERY_SPAWN) and spare ranks have been depleted, Fenix will repair resilience communicators by shrinking them and will report such shrinkage in this return parameter through the value FENIX_WARNING_SPARE_RANKS_DEPLETED.

 ◆ Fenix_Initialized()